 The K23 train leaves Beijing at around 7:30 AM and arrives in Ulaanbaatar at around 2:00 PM the following day.
 That’s a lot of hours on a train, so you’ll need to come prepared.

 Definitely bring food.
 There is a café car available, but it’s nice to have options.
 The first day, the café car is Chinese and serves Chinese food (think chicken, meat, vegetables, and rice).
-The following day, the café car is Mongolian.
-We didn’t actually stop into the Mongolian café car, but presumably they serve Mongolian food.
+The following day, the café car is Mongolian (since you’re now technically on a Mongolian train!)
+We didn’t actually visit the Mongolian café car, but presumably they serve Mongolian food.
 Maybe mutton?

 We went to a Carrefour in Beijing the day before we left to stock up on some familiar international foods.
 We brought fruit (bananas and oranges), bread, peanuts, muesli, granola bars, and a couple of cans of beans.
 (You can order a bowl of rice from the café car for less than one USD and make your own rice and beans!)
 We also brought canned coffee and disposable bowls and spoons.
 The German women in our compartment had very similar provisions with them, except that they had brought instant coffee, which they made with the hot water machine, and their own mugs.